samodle/Wikipedia-Elections/README.md

 # Wikipedia-Elections

+#### **NOTE:** We've found that depending on the available machine resources you may not be able to run the entir _proj1.R_ file at once.
+If this is the case, the individual scripts can be run after running the initialization and simplification scripts (and may require renaming a graph using the console).

 ## File Overview
 - _proj1.R_ is the main/master file, running it should complete the entire lab at once